 Assign a priority color to expedited shipments

-Automated shipping rules to the rescue!
-By automatically assigning a priority color to your expedited shipments, you can sort by color and prioritize processing.
-This way, you get those packages out of the way and don’t get bogged down processing other lower priority orders first.
-This can help you avoid customer service issues and potentially avoid negative reviews.
+Automatically assigning a priority color to your expedited shipments helps you sort by color and prioritize processing.
+This way, you get those packages out of the way and don’t get bogged down processing lower priority orders first.
+Moving with your customer’s expected delivery timeline also helps you avoid customer service issues and potential negative reviews.